 The Rode VideoMic Pro is a solid, easy-to-set-up mic.
-Use the toggle switch to bring down a loud signal if needed and make sure to monitor your signal as you go.
-Use this to record better audio than that what would be recorded by the tinny, internal mic inside your DSLR.
+Use the toggle switch to bring down a loud signal and make sure to monitor your signal as you go.
+Use this to record better audio than that what would be recorded by the tinny, internal mic of your DSLR.

-A good set of headphones can be crucial for making sure the signal is at the right level.
-Take extreme care not to overdo the input level – you can always boost it later but bringing down a clipped digital audio signal is difficult, if not impossible, and collecting a “hot” signal will yield unusable results.
+A good set of headphones is crucial for making sure the signal is at the right level.
+Take extreme care not to overdo the input level – you can always boost it later but bringing down a clipped digital audio signal is difficult.
+Collecting a “hot” signal will yield unusable results.

-If you are shooting your interview in a room or in a spot with high levels of ambient noise, collect 30 seconds of room tone (record audio with nothing moving, no one talking) and use it later to remove this from your interview recording.
+If you are shooting your interview in a place with high levels of ambient noise, collect 30 seconds of room tone (record audio with nothing moving, no one talking).
+Use it later to remove this from your interview recording.
 Adobe offers a great tutorial on this here.

 Prepare to Add Your Own Lighting for Video Interviews

 A portable LED light panel, such as the Litepanels MicroPro LED Hotshoe Light, is an excellent addition to any low-footprint travel video shoot.
-It runs on AA batteries (or wall power, but then you’re less flexible) and only has one variable-output knob with one function: to add light to your scene in whichever way you see fit (0-100% illumination).
-The panel is small and doesn’t output a ton of light but it is perfectly sized to throw just enough light into the face and torso of an interview subject for a ¾ video portrait or interview.
+It runs on AA batteries and only has one variable-output knob with one function: to add light to your scene (0-100% illumination).
+The panel is small and doesn’t output a ton of light but it is perfectly sized to throw just enough light for a ¾ video portrait or interview.

 Before you sit down with your subject, make sure to test the included diffusers and dial in the right amount of light since the diffusers drastically change the light’s shape and output which, for this particular panel, is measured at a max of approximately 1100 lx at 2′.

 Proper gaffing is an art form and a science all by itself and this short post cannot go into the details of how to fully light for a video interview.
-For now, I will say just this: start by setting up the background at the level you want, use the spot meter, check your histogram, and then walk or pan your subject into the scene (which will be too dark) and then add light to the subject.
-You should do everything you can to diffuse and soften the light from the panel and also place it off-axis from your camera when possible.
+I will say just this: start by setting up the background at the level you want, use the spot meter, check your histogram, and then walk or pan your subject into the scene (which will be too dark) and then add light to the subject.
+You should do everything you can to diffuse and soften the light from the panel and also place it off-axis from your camera.

-The Litepanel comes with a hotshoe mount and a small Manfrotto ball head mount, which allows you to easily attach it to an extra tripod.
-This is a great solution if you have two tripods but in one suitcase that probably won’t be the case.
-In a pinch you can always have someone else just hold the light (although this brings the risk of unsteadiness) or bring along threaded adapters and attach it with a clamp, like the Manfrotto 175F Justin Clamp, to something on your set.
+The Litepanel comes with a hotshoe mount and a small ballhead mount, which allows you to easily attach it to an extra tripod.
+This is great if you have two tripods but with traveling that probably won’t be the case.
+In a pinch you can have someone hold the light or bring along threaded adapters and attach it to something with a clamp, like the Manfrotto 175F Justin Clamp.

 Things to Consider When Shooting DLSR Video